 How little we know about the soil, dust, algae, lichen, seaweed, gut, seabed, moon, tide, grasses and fungi.
 Perhaps re-connecting and gaining a better understanding of nature is the key for imagining a better future world in which science, art and a heightened awareness of environmentalism intersect to create a new symbiosis.

-Kitty won the Reveal Emerging Artist Award in 2009 with a show at Black Swan Arts, Frome and she was awarded the SAW Abundance commission in 2013 which included a two week residency at Stroud Valley Arts and site-specific installation at Cannington Gardens.
+Born in London (1984), Kitty grew up in rural Somerset.
+After completing her Foundation year at Falmouth Art School she gained a 1st class honours degree in Fine Art Painting at Bath School of Art in 2007.
+She then won the Reveal Emerging Artist Award in 2009 and was awarded the SAW Abundance Commission in 2013, which included a two week residency at Stroud Valley Arts and site-specific installation at Cannington Gardens.

 Kitty returned to Falmouth in 2015 where she now lives and works from a studio at Islington Wharf Boatyard.
 Her work is held in private and corporate collections internationally.

 To see more, including selected exhibitions, teaching experience and other relevant employment, please download the PDF below…